hmax-sys/database-structure-projects/README.md

 # database-structure-projects
-EER diagram for a music streaming service covering users, subscriptions, tracks, playlists, payments, and gift cards.
+EER diagram of a music streaming service showing users as artists or customers, subscriptions with plans like group (up to 5) and student, purchases with stored payment methods, albums, tracks, playlists with update tracking, listen events, donations, and gift cards.